Estimated reading time: 7 minutes

 Most golden visas offer instant residence rights, generally in return for buying property or putting a sum of money up for investment.
 Some extend to giving expats taking up the offer a new passport.

-The Organisation of Economic Co-operation and Development (OECD) argues this potentially allows tax abuse by permitting expats to move their financial assets to low tax countries without spending a significant time there.
+The Organisation of Economic Co-operation and Development (OECD) argues this potentially allows tax abuse by permitting expats to move their financial assets to low-tax countries without spending a significant amount of time there.
 This, says the OECD, allows them to flout tax reporting rules, like the Common Reporting Standard (CRS).

 Cost Of A Golden Visa